Common Myths and Facts About Hearing Aids

 Myth: Hearing aids are only for those with severe hearing loss.

-Hearing aids are not just for those with severe hearing loss.
+Fact: Hearing aids are not just for those with severe hearing loss.
 In fact, there are many hearing aids designed for mild to moderate hearing loss.
 With any loss of hearing comes impaired communication.
 There are many benefits to wearing a hearing aid, and almost anyone with mild to moderately-severe hearing loss can improve their quality of life by wearing a device.

 Myth: Hearing aids are too expensive to afford.